Montana Historical Society

 About the SHPO Grant Program

 Review the information below to determine if the grant program is right for you and your project.
-Then, REGISTER FOR THE WEBINAR hosted by SHPO on Zoom at 6 p.m. on Nov.
-21, 2024, and download the current APPLICATION GUIDE and FORM (available on Nov.
-14).
+Then, view a recording of the WEBINAR held on Nov.
+21, 2024, and download the current application GUIDELINES, FORM and INSTRUCTIONS.

 The Montana State Historic Preservation Office (SHPO) Grant pays for the preservation of Montana’s historically significant buildings and structures.
 The program’s goal is to preserve significant cultural resources and foster economic development in Montana.